SIMRAN1/powerup-iOS-wiki/How-To-Contribute.md

 We welcome anyone to contribute to this Open Source Project.
-For any further questions, please contact the assigned mentors.
+For any further questions, please reach out to us on our slack channel.

 # Setup for Developers